profoundry-us/loco_motion/README.md

  * and much more!

-You can use as much or as little of the frameworks and philosophies provided, and you can customize it all to your hearts content.
+You can use as much or as little of the frameworks and philosophies provided, and you can customize it all to your heart's content.

 # Getting Started